tddbin/tddbin-frontend/README.md

 ## Using the katas service

-You don't need the [katas-service] to run locally, tddbin works also fully-functional without it.
 All pre-built katas are hosted in [katas-service] repo.
 Which gets deployed to http://katas.tddbin.com from where all the katas can be loaded and which can be updated independently, micro-service style :).

+### Do I need it?

+If you want to work on the katas-service repo and want to load the katas into tddbin you might want to set up both repos to work with each other.
+Other than that there is no real need to set up katas-service.

+### How to set it up

+You don't need the [katas-service] to run locally, tddbin works also fully-functional without it.
 If you also want to use the [katas-service] locally, clone the repo and make it available so that the env variable `KATAS_SERVICE_DOMAIN` points to where to find the `proxy.html` served by the built katas-service.